asaadsaad/CS572-Homework-04-Auth/README.md

 ### CS572-Homework-07-Auth
+You will build a backend application for a personal diary application.

-Given the following Mongoose Models, create a backend and frontend applications to perform signup/signin + protected CRUD operations for a personal diary application.
-Users can only perform CRUD operations to their own entries.
+Given the following Mongoose Models, create a backend API endpoints to perform signup + signin + all necessary routes to perform CRUD operations on the given entities.

+Users can only remove or update their own entries.
 ```typescript
 import { Schema, model, InferSchemaType, pluralize } from 'mongoose';